-The primary project objective is to reduce the risk of flooding enhance the creek's conveyance to protect homes, schools, businesses, and highways in the Coyote Creek floodplain for floods up to the level of flooding that occurred on February 21, 2017, approximately a 20 to 25 year flood event, from the 1% or greater flood frequency events and includes the planning, design, and project partial construction.
-Alternative funding sources, including federal funding, state grants, and additional local funding sources, are being explored and will need to be secured identified for full construction of the project. the remaining construction work.
+The primary project objective is to reduce the risk of flooding to homes, schools, businesses, and highways in the Coyote Creek floodplain for floods up to the level of flooding that occurred on February 21, 2017, approximately a 20 to 25 year flood event, and includes planning, design, and project construction.
+Alternative funding sources, including federal funding, state grants, and additional local funding sources, are being explored and will need to be secured for full construction of the project.